Neighborhood Grants Committee Of

 Only one grant will be awarded to an individual or organization in any one calendar year.
 Applicants may also seek other grants without effect on this grant application.

 Depending on the funds available for grants and the number of applications, applicants may be offered a grant amount less than what they requested.
 An applicant may decline the grant or modify their project.
 Applicants who decline or are not awarded a grant during a grant cycle may reapply during the next grant period as long as the project for which the grant is being sought has not been begun.
 The Committee will notify the applicants in writing or by email.
-Information within the applications will remain confidential to the Grants Committee, OMHS Executive Board and Board of Trustees.

 Grant Project Priorities and Application Scoring